tatedavenport/SwimmingSwarm/Documentation/Hardware.md

 # MicroSD Card
 Variety of brands.
-Just make sure you have at least a 16 GB card to insure you have enough memory for the .iso.
+Just make sure you have at least a 16 GB card to insure you have enough memory for the .img.

 # Raspberry Pi 3 Model B+
 [Raspberry Pi Link](https://www.adafruit.com/product/3775?src=raspberrypi)